trailofbits/deepstate/README.md

 DeepState consists of a static library, used to write test harnesses, and command-line _executors_ written in Python.
 At this time, the best documentation is in the [examples](/examples) and in our [paper](https://agroce.github.io/bar18.pdf).
 A more extensive example, using DeepState and libFuzzer to test a user-mode file system, is available [here](https://github.com/agroce/testfs); in particular the [Tests.cpp](https://github.com/agroce/testfs/blob/master/Tests.cpp) file and CMakeLists.txt show DeepState usage.

+## A Note on Mac OS and Forking

+Normally, when running a test for replay or fuzzing, DeepState forks in order to cleanly handle crashes of a test.
+Unfortunately, `fork()` on mac OS is extremely slow.
+When using the built-in fuzzer or replaying tests, it is highly recommended to add the `--no_fork` option on mac OS, unless you need the added crash handling (that is, things aren't working without that option).

 ## Built-In Fuzzer

 Every DeepState executable provides a simple built-in fuzzer that